-BNA establishes guidelines in relation to its "Stakeholders" (Government, controlling bodies, Customers, Employees, the Community, Providers, Chambers and Associations, Union, Press and media) through the Sustainability Policy and its Strategic Management Model, focusing on creating value for the long term and promoting the integration of sustainability practices in its business model.
+BNA establishes guidelines in relation to its "Stakeholders" (BNA Employees, Board of Directors, Customers, Vendors, the Community, Chambers and Associations, Government, and controlling bodies) through the Sustainability Policy and its Strategic Management Model, focusing on creating value for the long term and promoting the integration of sustainability practices in its business model.

-For the purposes of consolidating a model based on transparency and accountability, BNA submits, on an annual basis, reports such as the "Sustainability Report" and the "Greenhouse Gases Report", describing the environmental, social, economic, and ethical impact of its activities.
+For the purposes of consolidating a model based on transparency and accountability, BNA submits, on an annual basis, reports such as the "Sustainability Report", communicating performance as regards environmental, social, and governance (ESG) matters to stakeholders, and the "Greenhouse Gases Report", analyzing BNA's carbon footprint.

-8.5 ANTI-MONEY LAUNDERING AND TERRORIST FINANCING
+8.5 ANTI-MONEY LAUNDERING AND TERRORIST FINANCING AND PROLIFERATION OF WEAPONS OF MASS DESTRUCTION

-Since the enactment of Law No. 25246, as amended and supplemented, BNA is committed to fighting against Money Laundering and Terrorist Financing, and to ensure that its products and services are not used for illegal purposes.
+Since the enactment of Law No. 25246, as amended and supplemented, BNA is committed to fighting against Money Laundering and Terrorist Financing and Proliferation of Weapons of Mass Destruction, and to ensure that its products and services are not used for illegal purposes.

-In its capacity as reporting party before the Financial Intelligence Unit (UIF), BNA, has implemented an AML/CFT system under a risk-based approach, including all policies, procedures, and controls for effectively identifying, assessing, monitoring, managing, and mitigating AML/CFT risks to which the Bank is exposed, in compliance with obligations under regulations in force.
+In its capacity as reporting party before the Financial Intelligence Unit (UIF), BNA has implemented an AML/CFT/WMD system under a risk-based approach, including all policies, procedures, and controls for effectively identifying, assessing, monitoring, managing, and mitigating AML/CFT/WMD risks to which the Bank is exposed, in compliance with obligations under regulations in force.